 Federal pension law requires multiemployer pension plans, including the Laborers National Pension Fund, to distribute this annual notice in a particular format set by Department of Labor regulations.
-As required by law, the information included in the notice relates to last year (2019) and does not does not necessarily show the condition of the Pension Fund at the present time (April 2020).
+As required by law, the information included in the notice relates to last year (2020) and does not necessarily show the condition of the Pension Fund at the present time (April 2021).
 The reference to the "Plan" in the Government-required information below means the Pension Fund.

-A separate notice being sent to you by the Pension Fund explains that the Fund remains in the "Red Zone" funding status for 2020, as expected when the Board of Trustees adopted a Funding Rehabilitation Plan (FRP) in 2017 to restore the Fund's funding to its traditionally solid condition.
+A separate notice being sent to you by the Pension Fund explains that the Fund remains in the "Red Zone" funding status for 2021, as expected when the Board of Trustees adopted a Funding Rehabilitation Plan (FRP) in 2017 to restore the Fund's funding to its traditionally solid condition.
+The FRP remains on track to return the Fund to the "Green Zone" more quickly than required by law.